 |Sensors||Heart-rate monitor, Proximity sensor, Accelerometer, Gyroscope, e-Compass|

 |Colors||Black and white|

-Last on my best smartwatch under 200 list is this 39 mm Versa smartwatch that resembles a flush Apple watch.
+Last is this 39 mm Versa 2 smartwatch that resembles a flush Apple watch series 3 watch.

 And with a case depth of 11.2 mm, this smartwatch is surrounded by a thick aluminum frame that houses a GPS antenna.
-This watch doesn’t have GPS though; it connects to your phone’s GPS.
+However, you can’t monitor GPS with this watch though; it connects to your phone’s GPS.
 The watch is stylish and blends perfectly with different outfits.
 The straps are designed in a way that they can be customized based on your preference.

 Furthermore, there are numerous apps and clock faces (550+) to choose from, most designed by Fitbit and others by third parties.
 With this smartwatch, you can scan your Starbucks card to pay for coffee, regulate your Philips Hue lighting, store a United Airlines boarding pass, among other things.

 You can easily access your daily stats by swiping up the watch face.
 Some of the stats include steps walked, workout metrics, and heart rate.
 The Today view also offers tips on heart health, nutrition, and sleep.

 Android phone users can enjoy the ‘Quick Replies’ feature which makes the smartwatch more actionable.
 Once you receive a message on your phone, you can use your watch to send an automatic response you set.
 Fitbit offers, ‘Yes,’ ‘No,’ and ‘Sounds good,’ but you can customize the phrases.